PFCE Data Catalyzes Head Start Family Engagement, Pt. 1

 1. First, teams review their previous year’s PFCE data collected from family surveys, interviews, and other sources.
 They analyze and identify where their family engagement ideas and efforts had the greatest impact.

 2. When the next program year begins, staff conducts strengths and needs assessments with new and returning families, collecting information about relevant situations in each home.
-This data informs their family engagement goals and which program services to emphasize.
+Guided by the PFCE framework, this data informs their family engagement goals and helps determine the program services to emphasize in specific program impact areas.

 3. Last, Head Start program teams plan out their year, filling calendars and engagement plans with a wide range of family events and activities designed to support both child and family wellbeing.

-Everything is in place to build positive, goal-oriented relationships between Head Start staff and families — except for a few challenges.
+Everything is in place to build positive, goal-oriented relationships between Head Start staff and families — except for a few challenges that can affect family engagement outcomes.

 While the set-it-and-forget-it method to planning out family engagement may work initially, families’ needs are bound to change as the year progresses.
-And when those needs evolve, it can be difficult for Head Start program teams to know what they need to do to best respond to these shifts and continue adding value to their families.
+And when those needs evolve, it can be difficult for Head Start program teams and community partners to know what they need to do to best respond to these shifts and continue adding value to children and their families.

 Further, just like families, program staff may face constraints with time, resources, and budgeting, which can limit the events and opportunities they can offer to families.
 These constraints can also affect which families can access educational and community services, especially if events are often held in person.

-How do early childhood educators ensure that, throughout the entire year, their families benefit from all the resources and support that Head Start programs have to offer?
-How can the PFCE framework drive iterative improvement to Head Start family engagement?
+How do early childhood educators ensure that, throughout the entire year, children and their family members benefit from all the resources and support that Head Start programs have to offer?
+How can the Head Start PFCE framework drive iterative improvement, ultimately leading to better family outcomes through engagement?

 The solution: a data-informed approach to family engagement that’s easy to use throughout the year.